MicrosoftDocs/quantum-docs/articles/README.md

 The URL of article pages on `docs.microsoft.com` is generated from the relative path to the `articles` folder on the GitHub repository.
 For example, the article located at `./articles/user-guide/programs.md` is assigned the URL `https://docs.microsoft.com/azure/quantum/user-guide/programs`.
 This fact means that each time an article changes its path, either because of a relocation or a change in the file name, the URL will change accordingly.
 This change can cause some users to find broken links to previously existing articles.
 To avoid this:

 - Try to not rename or re-locate the articles.
-- If for some reason you need to rename, remove or re-locate an article, you should add a redirect from the previous article to the new url to avoid creating any broken link.
+- If for some reason you need to rename, remove or relocate an article, you should add a redirect from the previous article to the new URL to avoid creating any broken links.

 ### How to add a redirect